-- risks related to the nature of the business of the Company;

-- exploration and production risks inherent in the oil and natural gas industry;

-- risks related to permits, licences, approvals and authorizations;

-- ongoing substantial capital requirements;

-- weaknesses and volatility in the oil and gas industry;

-- inflation;

-- interest rates;

-- negative operating cash flow;

-- possible failure to realize anticipated benefits of acquisitions;

-- commitments and contingencies;

-- economic dependence;

-- reliance on key individuals;
+- risks related to the nature of the business of the Company; - exploration and production risks inherent in the oil and natural gas industry; - risks related to permits, licences, approvals and authorizations; - ongoing substantial capital requirements; - weaknesses and volatility in the oil and gas industry; - adverse economic conditions; - geopolitical instability and the escalation and expansion of conflict globally; - inflation, cost management and rising interest rates; - political uncertainty in Namibia, Botswana and Canada; - access restrictions and tariff risks; - negative operating cash flow; - possible failure to realize anticipated benefits of acquisitions; - · commitments and contingencies; - economic dependence; - reliance on key individuals;

 - marketability of crude oil and natural gas;

 - project-related risks;

 - climate change;

-- risks of foreign operations;
+- · risks of foreign operations;

 - risks of operating through foreign subsidiaries;

 - risks related to fraud, bribery and corruption in Namibia and Botswana;

-- changes in government policy;
+- · changes in government policy;

 - royalty regimes;

 - "resources" vs "reserves";

 - estimates of resources;

 - reserves estimates and reserve replacement risk;

 - status and stage of development;

 - availability of equipment and access restrictions;

 - nature of reserves and additional funding requirements;

 - third party credit risk;

 - operating hazards and other uncertainties;

 - competition;

 - alternatives to and changing demand for petroleum products;

-- global financial conditions;
+- · global financial conditions;

-- macro-economic risk;
+- macro-economic risk:

-- international conflicts;
+- international conflicts:

 - geo-political change;

-- ongoing or future pandemics;
+- · ongoing or future pandemics;

 - sufficiency of insurance coverage;

 - joint property ownership;

 - joint venture risks;

 - cyber attacks or terrorism;

 - non-governmental organizations and eco-terrorism risks;

 - infrastructure, energy and water supplies;

 - disclosure controls and procedures;

 - environmental regulations;

 - market access constraints and oil and gas transportation risks;

-- conflicts of interest;
+- conflicts of interest:

 - risks related to operating in African countries;

 - tax regimes;

 - foreign currency exchange risk;

 - risks related to changes to national and local governmental laws and regulations;

 - regulatory risks;

 - management of growth;

 - claims and legal proceedings;

-- risks related to disclosure around Canada's Extractive Sector Transparency Measures Act,
+- risks related to disclosure around Canada's Extractive Sector Transparency Measures Act;

-- failure to comply with anti-bribery and anti-corruption laws; - reputation risk; - environmental, pollution, occupational health and safety risks; - discretion regarding potential use of proceeds; - volatility in the trading price of the Common Shares (as defined herein); - liquidity of Common Shares and realization of investment in Common Shares; - dilution and further sales of Common Shares; and - dividends.
+- failure to comply with anti-bribery and anti-corruption laws;

+- reputation risk;

+- environmental, pollution, occupational health and safety risks;

+- discretion regarding potential use of proceeds;

+- volatility in the trading price of the Common Shares (as defined herein);

+- liquidity of Common Shares and realization of investment in Common Shares;

+- dilution and further sales of Common Shares; and

+- dividends.

-With respect to forward-looking statements contained in this AIF, ReconAfrica has also made assumptions regarding, among other things, the willingness of operators to conduct operations on certain properties in foreign jurisdictions; the future oil and/or gas prices or cost of products sold; the ability to obtain required capital to finance exploration, development and operations: the ability to maintain sufficient funds to continue the operations of the Company; the timely receipt of any required regulatory approvals; the ability to obtain drilling success consistent with expectations; the ability of the Company to secure adequate product transportation; no material variations in the current tax and regulatory environments; and the ability to obtain equipment, services, supplies and personnel in a timely manner to carry out its activities.
+With respect to forward-looking statements contained in this AIF, ReconAfrica has also made assumptions regarding, among other things, the willingness of operators to conduct operations on certain properties in foreign jurisdictions; the future oil and/or gas prices or cost of products sold; the ability to obtain required capital to finance exploration, development and operations; the ability to maintain sufficient funds to continue the operations of the Company; the timely receipt of any required regulatory approvals; the ability to obtain drilling success consistent with expectations; the ability of the Company to secure adequate product transportation; no material variations in the current tax and regulatory environments; and the ability to obtain equipment, services, supplies and personnel in a timely manner to carry out its activities.
 Forward-looking statements and other information contained herein concerning the oil and/or gas industry and ReconAfrica's general expectations concerning this industry are based on estimates prepared by management of ReconAfrica with help from NSAI (as defined herein) and other third-party contractors using data from publicly available industry sources, as well as from reserve reports, market research and industry analysis and on assumptions based on data and knowledge of the industry.
-Although this data is generally indicative of relative market positions. market shares and performance characteristics, it is inherently imprecise.
+Although this data is generally indicative of relative market positions, market shares and performance characteristics, it is inherently imprecise.
 While ReconAfrica is not aware of any misstatements regarding any industry data presented herein, the industry involves risks and uncertainties and is subject to change based on various factors.